sam-belly/self-avoiding-walks/README.md

 `Xoshiro-Cpp` is an external library for fast PRNG.
 I find it a bit faster than the `<random>` cpp generators.
 This was a big deal for my 1D simulations as basically the whole simulation time is just the random number generation.

 If it's not clear, I'm happy to help.
+Hopefully it's not horribly buggy, but...
+I can't make any promises.